Charles Townshend (British Army officer): Early life

 Born in Great Union Street, Southwark, London, Townshend grew up in a prominent family, the son of a railway clerk, Charles Thornton Townshend (1840–1889), and Louise Graham, a Melbourne native who brought no dowry.
 He was the great-great-grandson of Field Marshal George Townshend, 1st Marquess Townshend.
 His paternal grandfather, Rev. George Osborne Townshend (1801–1876), was the son of politician Lord John Townshend, the second son of the first marquess.

 He was very ambitious and nourished high hopes of inheriting the family title and the family estate at Raynham Hall in Norfolk, as his cousin Viscount Raynham, the heir to the title, had no children until later in life.
 He was educated at Cranleigh School and the Royal Military College, Sandhurst.
 On graduation from Sandhurst, he was granted a commission with the Royal Marine Light Infantry in 1881.

 Townshend was a well-known "playboy" officer in his youth, famous for his womanizing, drinking, for playing the banjo while singing very bawdy songs and for spending an excessive amount of his time in the music halls.
 He was often described by those who knew him as a "ladies' man" who was very popular with the opposite sex owing to his dashing personality and good looks.
 He was also known for his theatrical style, and he liked to associate with actors.

 In 1884, Townshend was part of the relief expedition to rescue the besieged army of General Charles Gordon, better known to the British public as "Chinese Gordon", at Khartoum.
 As a Royal Marine officer, he strictly speaking should not have been part of an Army expedition, but he wrote to General Garnet Wolseley asking if he could go, and his request was granted.
 The way that Gordon had defied the orders of the government to leave Khartoum, knowing full well that the government could not abandon a national hero like himself and would have to send out a relief expedition to save him made a great impression on Townshend, as did the power of the press and its ability to rouse public opinion in favour of heroic generals besieged by Islamic fanatics.
-In January 1885, he fought at the Battle of Abu Klea, which was his first battle and the first time he killed a man.
-In 1886, he transferred from the Royal Marines to the British Army, largely because he felt it offered better prospects of promotion.
-The American historian John Semple Galbraith wrote that "Townshend was an inveterate self-advertiser, constantly and actively promoting his own brilliance in the hope of recognition by a grateful country, preferably in the form of a KCB."